School of Music

-Active as a solo, chamber and orchestral musician, Zsolt Szabo has performed with a wide variety of ensembles.
-Since 2014, he has been the Principal Trombone of the Brevard Philharmonic Orchestra and previously the Principal Trombone of the Ars Viva Symphony Orchestra in Chicago.
-Between 2009-2011 Mr. Szabo was a member of the Civic Orchestra of Chicago where he worked with conductors such as Riccardo Muti, Pierre Boulez, David Robertson, Xian Zhan, Esa-Pekka Salonen, Jaap van Zweden, Erik Nielsen, Markus Stenz, Larry Rachleff, and Cliff Colnot.
-In 2010, Mr. Szabo performed and toured with Pierre Boulez and the Chicago Symphony Orchestra and has been a substitute for the orchestra on other occasions as well.
-As an active freelance musician in the Chicago area, Mr. Szabo also performed with numerous orchestras and chamber ensembles in Illinois, Iowa and Indiana.
+Zsolt Szabo (DMA) joined the School of Music faculty at Western Carolina University in the fall of 2014 as the Assistant Professor of Trombone and Euphonium.
+In addition to his teaching duties, Szabo is a member the American Trombone Quartet, the Hungarian Trombone Connection, The Smoky Mountain Brass Quintet and serves as Principal Trombone of the Brevard Philharmonic Orchestra.
+Previously, he was Principal Trombonist of the Ars Viva Symphony Orchestra in Chicago.
+Between 2009-2011, Szabo was a full-time member of the Civic Orchestra of Chicago where he worked with conductors such as Riccardo Muti, Pierre Boulez, David Robertson, Xian Zhan, EsaPekka Salonen, Jaap van Zweden, Erik Nielsen, Markus Stenz, Larry Rachleff, and Cliff Colnot.
+In 2010, Szabo performed and toured with Pierre Boulez and the Chicago Symphony Orchestra and has been a substitute for the orchestra on other occasions as well.
+As an active freelance musician in the Chicago area and Western North Carolina, Szabo also performed with numerous orchestras and chamber ensembles in North Carolina, Illinois, Tennessee, South Carolina, Iowa and Indiana.